HL7/fhircast-docs/docs/specification/STU2.md

 New events are proposed in a prescribed format using the [documentation template](../../events/template) by submitting a [pull request](https://github.com/fhircast/docs/tree/master/docs/events).
 FHIRcast events are versioned, and mature according to the [Event Maturity Model](#event-maturity-model).

 FHIRcast events are stateless.
-For a given event, context elements are a complete replacement of any previously communicated context, not "deltas".
+For a given event, opens and closes are a complete replacement of any previously communicated context, not "deltas".
 Understanding an event SHALL not require receiving a previous or future event.

 ### Event Definition Format